dmicz/dmicz.github.io/docs/about.markdown

 permalink: /about/
 ---

-My name is Dennis Miczek, and I'm a first-year student at the Pennsylvania State University.
-I have interests in both software engineering and computer engineering that I attempt to bring together through my projects.
+Welcome to my blog!
+My name is Dennis Miczek, and I'm currently pursuing a Computer Science major at the Pennsylvania State University, with deep interests in machine learning and software engineering.
+In my projects, I seek to understand the intricate algorithms that power today's innovations and apply them to solve real-world problems.
+This blog serves as a canvas for my thoughts, experiments, and discoveries in the ever-evolving world of technology.

 You can find out more about me on LinkedIn:\
 [**LinkedIn**](https://www.linkedin.com/in/dennis-miczek/)